 A German (via her grandparents) friend came for dinner.
 She is a hearty eater and enjoys the pleasures, such as they are, of a deeply German meal.
 Having recently enjoyed them myself I was wanting to recreate some of the fantastic food I’d had in Germany.
 Of course some of my most favorite meals were not German but I’d had some stupendous sauerbraten, and bread dumplings, respectively.
-The sauerbraten I’d had was served with some leaden potato dumplings that were done but I’d avoid them if I could.
+The sauerbraten I’d had was served with some leaden potato dumplings that were fine but I’d avoid them if I could.

 I decided to marry the sauerbraten and semmelknödlen.
 Seemed like a marriage made in heaven to me.